 What is the SMART Infrastructure Act?

-The bipartisan H.R.
-4687, the Sustainable Municipal Access to Resilient Technology in Infrastructure (SMART Infrastructure) Act, recently filed in the U.S. House of Representatives by Congressmen Harley Rouda (D-CA) and Brian Babin (R-TX), would help lift restrictions on construction materials and encourage municipalities to use an open, competitive bidding process when spending federal dollars on local infrastructure projects.
+The Sustainable Municipal Access to Resilient Technology in Infrastructure (SMART Infrastructure) Act would help lift restrictions on construction materials and encourage municipalities to use an open, competitive bidding process when spending federal dollars on local infrastructure projects.
 By introducing competitive options, these reforms would maximize the use of taxpayer dollars and encourage the development of more sustainable and resilient solutions.

 Will the SMART Infrastructure Act put policies in place that will favor specific materials?